Post

 Before we jump into matrices, let’s briefly recall vector norms.
 A vector norm quantifies the length or magnitude of a vector.

 Definition.
-Vector Norm
+Norm

-A function \(\Vert \cdot \Vert : \mathbb{R}^n \to \mathbb{R}\) is a vector norm if for all vectors \(x, y \in \mathbb{R}^n\) and any scalar \(\alpha \in \mathbb{R}\), it satisfies the following properties:
+Let \(V\) be a vector space over a field \(\mathbb{F}\) with absolute value \(\vert \cdot \vert\).
+A function \(\Vert \cdot \Vert : V \to \mathbb{R}\) is a norm if for all \(x, y \in V\) and \(\alpha \in \mathbb{F}\):

 1. Non-negativity: \(\Vert x \Vert \ge 0\)

-2. Positive definiteness: \(\Vert x \Vert = 0\) if and only if \(x = \mathbf{0}\) (the zero vector)
+2. Positive definiteness: \(\Vert x \Vert = 0 \implies x = \mathbf{0}\)

 3. Absolute homogeneity: \(\Vert \alpha x \Vert = \vert\alpha\vert \Vert x \Vert\)

-4. Triangle inequality (Subadditivity): \(\Vert x + y \Vert \le \Vert x \Vert + \Vert y \Vert\)
+4. Triangle inequality: \(\Vert x + y \Vert \le \Vert x \Vert + \Vert y \Vert\)

 For a vector \(x = (x_1, x_2, \ldots, x_n) \in \mathbb{R}^n\):